Guilt Machine: Background

 In February 2009, Arjen announced on his website that he would be working on his new side project Guilt Machine.
-This project features a very limited line-up, comparing to other Arjen's side projects: Arjen Lucassen on the instruments and backing vocals, Jasper Steverlinck (Arid) on lead vocals, Chris Maitland (ex-Porcupine Tree) on drums and Lori Linstruth (ex-Stream of Passion) on lead guitar.
+This project features a very limited line-up, compared to Arjen's other side projects: Arjen on the instruments and backing vocals, Jasper Steverlinck (Arid) on lead vocals, Chris Maitland (ex-Porcupine Tree) on drums and Lori Linstruth (ex-Stream of Passion) on lead guitar.

 On 9 March, Arjen announced that fans would be able to submit their own recorded material for a possible inclusion on the project.
 The material had to be sent in the form of a brief audio message containing the person's thoughts in his/her mother language, with a translation.
 The deadline for submission was on 15 March.

 Recently, Arjen has signed a deal with Mascot Records.

 Together with the announcement of the signing with Mascot Records at his official website, Arjen reported that more than 200 audio messages were sent, but only 19 would be included on the album.
 According to him, the languages range from Chinese to Tagalog and from French to Russian.

 He informed that the album will include an eight-minute instrumental track filled with as many messages as he could have used (although many recordings would still remain unused).